 I got lucky to visit the museum in the afternoon and catch this gorgeous pink sunset when I finished my tour of the National Gallery of Modern Art Delhi.
 This is one of my favourite sunsets and even got a list in my compilation of World’s Most Beautiful Sunsets.

-Have you visited Delhi yet?
-Did you get a change to see the National Gallery of Modern Art Delhi on your India trip?
+Have you visited Delhi and did you get a change to see the National Gallery of Modern Art Delhi?
 Do share your experience with me!

 – The Wanderer